HereMobilityDevelopers/micro-di/README.md

 # Features & Limitations

 micro-di is simple to use.
 It implements only two actions required for DI - registration and resolution of the dependencies.
-When used with decorators, micro-di allows to build dependency graph "automatically" inline with class definition.
-Dependencies are registered in IoC container as functions that return object instance (ctor) and are lazily loaded.
-Meaning - resolved only upon first access.
-This library does not support cyclic dependency detection, it is up to the developer to avoid dependency graph with cycles.
+When used with decorators, micro-di allows building the dependency graph "automatically" inline with the class definition.
+Dependencies are registered in the IoC container as functions that return an object instance (ctor) and are lazily loaded (resolved only upon first access).

+# Limitations

+This library does not support cyclic dependency detection, it is up to the developer to avoid a dependency graph with cycles.
 Also, micro-di has only one global IoC container.
 Each class can have only one entry per class token.
-Named string tokens are unlimited.
+Named string tokens are unlimited but have to be unique.

 # Installation